Pete Ricketts: Committees

+The first three pieces of legislation Ricketts co-sponsored in the Senate were bills to permanently prohibit federal funding for abortion, make it a federal crime for physicians to perform an abortion on a minor from another state without parental consent, and reinstate the in-person dispensing requirement for abortion drugs.

+In March 2023, Ricketts and fellow Nebraska Senator Deb Fischer visited the U.S.-Mexico border.
+Ricketts criticized President Joe Biden for what he viewed as Biden's failures to address the border security crisis.
+Ricketts views border security as crucial to addressing the ongoing drug crisis.
+He has also co-sponsored legislation to create federal felony murder charges for drug dealers who distribute fentanyl that leads to an overdose death.

+On the Senate Foreign Relations Committee, Ricketts has repeatedly criticized the Biden administration for "fumbled diplomacy" and called for a tougher stance against adversaries like the Chinese Communist Party, Iran, and Russia.
+Ricketts is a vocal supporter of the U.S.-Israel alliance.

+Ricketts was the first member of his freshman class to deliver his maiden speech on March 29, 2023.
+In it, he focused on his belief that "Nebraska is what America is supposed to be" and highlighted his view that Washington D.C. can follow Nebraska's example in running its operations.

 Political positions

 Abortion

 Ricketts supports a total ban of abortion, with no exceptions for rape or incest.

 Affirmative action

 Before becoming governor, Ricketts supported an initiative to ban affirmative action in Nebraska, donating $15,000 to a group behind the effort.

 Critical race theory

 In 2021, Ricketts said he opposed critical race theory.
 Asked to explain what critical race theory was, Ricketts said it was "one that really starts creating those divisions between us about defining who we are based on race and that sort of thing and really not about how to bring us together as Americans rather than—and dividing us and also having a lot of very socialist-type ideas about how that would be implemented in our state."
 Ricketts also called it "Marxist" and "really un-American."

 Death penalty

 Ricketts supports the death penalty.
-In 2015, he vetoed a bill to abolish capital punishment in Nebraska, but the legislature overrode his veto.
+In 2015, while governor, he vetoed a bill to abolish capital punishment in Nebraska, but the legislature overrode his veto.
 In 2016, Ricketts spent part of his family fortune to finance a referendum to reinstate capital punishment in the state.
 The referendum passed, and in 2018 the state executed Carey Dean Moore, the first inmate put to death in the state in 21 years.
 Ricketts, a Catholic, rebuffed calls from the Catholic Church to halt executions.